osposweb/osposweb.github.io/Item-Kits.md

 - To the `sales_items` table ...

-	- Add a new field named `display_option` which will be a `TINYINT`.
-This will be 1 to include item in invoice detail or 0 not include it.
+	- Add a new field named `print_option` which will be a `TINYINT`.
+This will be 1 to include the item in invoice detail or 0 to not include it.
 The item will be used to update inventory based on the status of the `items.item_type` field.

 ---